Simulating quantum transport for a quasi-one-dimensional Bose gas in an optical lattice: the choice of fluctuation modes in the truncated Wigner approximation: Results and discussion

-with $B={\gamma A}/{\Omega}$, $\Omega=\sqrt{k/m-\gamma^{2}}$, and $t_0$ determined by the initial phase.
+with $B={\gamma A}/{\Omega}$, $\Omega=\sqrt{k/m^*-\gamma^{2}}$, and $t_0$ determined by the initial phase.

-In Fig.\ref{Chap5_Fig6}, we show simulation results of the c.m. trajectories for case I-IV in comparison with Eq.(\ref{cm}).
+In figure \ref{Chap5_Fig6}, we show simulation results of the c.m. trajectories for case I-IV in comparison with equation \eref{cm}.
 In case I, there is undamped motion of the c.m. while the visibly damped trajectories occur in presence of the quantum fluctuations in the other cases.
-The damped trajectories $\langle x \rangle(t)$ cannot be fitted by Eq.(\ref{cm}), especially at long times, highlighting the complexity of the effect of the quantum fluctuations on the transport of the system.
-Therefore, the chosen fitting parameters satisfy the numerical calculations well in the first period but hardly characterize the subsequent behavior of the damped motion.
-To compare the time-dependent damping rate in different cases, we introduce $\lambda \equiv\textrm{ln}(D_{0}/D_{1})$ \cite{polk}, where $D_{0}$ and $D_{1}$ are the c.m. positions at $t=10.9$ms and $27.6$ms ( Fig.\ref{Chap5_Fig6}(c)).
-Our calculations for cases III and IV (Fig.\ref{Chap5_Fig6}(c)) give $\lambda=0.21$ and $0.26$ respectively, therefore indicating that, with the same number of basis states, the quantum fluctuations in SCB modes inhibit more strongly the motion of the Bose gas than in other modes.
-There are slight differences between the c.m. trajectories in cases II and III, as shown in Fig.\ref{Chap5_Fig6}(a).
+The damped trajectories $\langle x \rangle(t)$ cannot be fitted by equation \eref{cm}, especially at long times, indicating that the fluctuation-induced damping motion of the Bose gas cannot be depicted simply as classical damping motion.
+Therefore, the chosen fitting parameters satisfy the numerical calculations well in the first period but hardly characterize the subsequent behaviour of the damped motion.
+To compare the time-dependent damping rate in different cases, we introduce $\chi \equiv\textrm{ln}(D_{0}/D_{1})$ \cite{PRL.93.070401}, where $D_{0}$ and $D_{1}$ are the c.m. positions at $t=10.9$ms and $27.6$ms (figure \ref{Chap5_Fig6}(c)).
+Our calculations for cases III and IV (figure \ref{Chap5_Fig6}(c)) give $\chi=0.21$ and $0.26$ respectively, therefore indicating that, with the same number of basis states, the quantum fluctuations in SCB modes inhibit more strongly the motion of the Bose gas than in other modes.
+As shown in figure \ref{Chap5_Fig6}(a) the c.m. trajectories in cases II (PW basis, solid green line) and III (SHO basis, dashed red line) are nearly overlapped up to the first oscillation period, and there are only trivially small differences after that.
+As in our simulations quantum fluctuations in SHO basis occupy higher energy (momentum) space (about three times higher) than in PW basis, it reveals that while the identical number of quantum fluctuations are added the simulation using SHO basis is dynamically stable.
+This highlights the importance of the means of adding quantum fluctuations in studying different dynamical phenomena.

+In figure \ref{Chap5_Fig6}(b) and \ref{Chap5_Fig6}(d), we can see that by choosing appropriate parameters for equation \eref{cm} a very good fit may be achieved with the numerical results in the first period, but the subsequent c.m. damped motion is poorly characterized.
+Furthermore, the fitting results from the analytical prediction \eref{cm} give a larger estimate of the c.m. damping rate than the simulation in SHO basis, but give a smaller estimate than the simulation in SCB basis.
+This indicates that the role of the quantum fluctuations can not be simply equivalent to a frictional force proportional to the c.m. velocity of the Bose gas; this highlights the nonlinear effect raised by the interaction between virtue particles and condensate atoms accessing into the transport of the system.